What is bullying?

 If you think your child is being bullied:

 - Keep calm and trust your instincts.

-- Help your child to develop options.
+- Sit down and explore your child’s feelings about the incident.
+Help your child to develop options.

-Bullies need support too.
-By bullying others, the bully is letting us know something is going wrong for them and we should try to help them to express themselves more positively.
-Schools, parents, loved ones and friends can all help with this and everyone needs to be proactive in addressing this type of behaviour.
-Remember, when we don’t take a positive response to bullying, we end up condoning the behaviour.
+Bullies need support, too.
+By bullying others, the bully is letting us know something is not right for them.
+We should try to help them to express themselves in a more positive way.
+Everyone needs to be proactive in addressing this type of behaviour – schools, parents, loved ones and friends.